What is CEMOF and how is it being modified?

 maintenance crews to view the

 any needed maintenance work from below the train.

 from the Overhead Contact System.

-Construction on the CEMOF modifications began in August 2019 and is expected to last into mid-2020.
+Construction on the CEMOF modifications began in August 2019 and is expected to last until the end of 2020.
 Concrete trucks will be used for construction activities and will access the site from Stockton Street and Lenzen Avenue.
 Excavated dirt will be stored on-site and sheet pile installation will be used to support the excavation during construction.
 A new permanent sprung structure will be constructed in the current CEMOF parking lot which will be used to store parts for the new electric trains.
 Sprung structures are strong, fabric-walled buildings used for industrial purposes that can be quickly constructed and are cost-effective.
 Construction crew work hours will typically be on weekdays from 7:00 a.m. to 5:00 p.m.